canonical-web-and-design/developer.ubuntu.com/templates/pages/core/get-started/developer-setup.md

 ---
-Title: Developer setup
+title: Developer setup
-Description: These steps will walk you through installing a developer environment on an Ubuntu Core device.
+description: These steps will walk you through installing a developer environment on an Ubuntu Core device.
 ---

 # Developer setup